imagingbook/imagingbook-public/README.md

 ### ImageJ Plugin Packages

 These packages contain sets of `ImageJ` plugins that make use of `imagingbook` library.
-Each plugin set is packaged to a `JAR` file that can be copied to ImageJ's `plugins/` directory or imported as a Maven dependency:
+Each plugin set is packaged to a `JAR` file that may be imported as a Maven dependency or copied manually to ImageJ's `plugins/` directory:

 * **imagingbook-plugins-book**:
     A collection of `ImageJ` plugins related to individual book chapters.